 4. More difficult to keep shoulders retracted and head back in a neutral position.

 5. Limits return blood flow from the legs back to the heart, decreasing circulation, and overworking your heart.

 6. Often results in inactive posterior hip muscles- glutes, hamstrings, rotators.

 7. Chest and heart collapse forward restricting breathing patterns and positive emotions.

 So how do we fix this?
 Stand and sit on the floor!
 Is the answer really so simple?
 YES!
 As with any new movement or exercise, start with small durations of sitting in the various postures shown here.
 If all you can do is 5 min every hour, great!
 It’s a start in the right direction toward more mobile hips, more stable spine, and an enhanced quality of life.
-Check out my other posts for more information on how to add floor postures and exercises to your daily routine.
+Check out my ebook Primal Postures for Modern Living more information on how to add floor postures and exercises into your daily routine.